lamehost/aggregate-prefixes/README.md

-# Aggregate-prefixes
+# aggregate-prefixes
 Fast(?) prefix aggregator written in Pyrhon.

-Takes a list of prefixes (one per row) from STDIN and prints the results to STDOUT.
+Takes a list of prefixes (one per row) from STDIN and returns result to STDOUT.
 Errors go to STDERR.